Planning and Enforcement Privacy Notice

 If you change your mind about the comment you have sent us and want it removing completely from the application, you should contact the planning case officer in writing (either by post or by email).
 This is to stop people asking us to remove your comments without your permission.

-If an appeal against the application is submitted to the Planning Inspectorate, we will forwarded a copy of your comments to them and they will publish your comments on their website.
+If an appeal against the application is submitted to the Planning Inspectorate, we will forward a copy of your comments to them and the applicant/agent.
+The Planning Inspectorate will publish your comments on their website.

-The Council will not publish defamatory or obscene comments, for more information please read our Commenting on a planning application guidance available on our Planning Online webpage.
+The Council will not publish defamatory or obscene comments, for more information please visit our Commenting on a Planning Application webpage.